 2. Weight Gain

 Along with gaining weight, you may also develop stretch marks.
-Dr. Auffant says you should try not to stress about whether you'll get them - and that it might be out of your control, anyway.
-"There's a lot of talk out there about different lotions helping with stretch marks, but it really comes down to your genetics.
-You may or may not get them and if you do, don't worry about it too much; they'll fade over time."
+Don't stress about whether you'll get them — it might be out of your control.
+Many lotions may claim to help with stretch marks, but it really comes down to your genetics.
+You may or may not get them, and if you do, they'll fade over time.

 3. Breast Changes

 Along with your healthy weight gain during pregnancy, you'll notice your breasts enlarging in preparation for breastfeeding your baby.
-And whether you plan to breastfeed or not, your body is going to take the same steps to prepare.
-You may also notice that your areolas and nipples have darkened in color.
-This is due to your increased hormone levels and they will likely go back to their normal color in time.
+And whether you plan to breastfeed or not, your body will take the same steps to prepare.
+You may also notice that your areolas have darkened in color.
+This is due to your increased hormone levels, and they will likely go back to their previous color in time.

 4. Mental Health

 Hormones affect both your body and mind during and after pregnancy.
 After your baby is born, you may suffer from postpartum depression or anxiety.
 Many women go through this difficult transition with differing levels of severity.
 Postpartum depression is very similar to regular depression and should be treated by a professional.
 If you suspect you're suffering from postpartum depression, please don’t hesitate to seek care.

 5. Pelvic Health